survivejs/webpack-book/manuscript/developing/01_getting_started.md

 The output tells us a lot.
 I've annotated it below:

 * `Hash: 3f76ae042ff0f2d98f35` - The hash of the build.
 You can use this to invalidate assets through `[hash]` placeholder.
-We'll discuss hashing in detail in the *Adding Hashes to Filenames* chapter.
+We'll discuss hashing in detail at the *Adding Hashes to Filenames* chapter.
 * `Version: webpack 2.2.1` - Webpack version.
 * `Time: 377ms` - Time it took to execute the build.
 * `app.js    3.13 kB       0  [emitted]  app` - Name of the generated asset, size, the IDs of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.